 DS 1500 forms for terminally ill patients

-Patients automatically qualify for the highest rate of disability living allowance if the doctor confirms in the DS 1500 form that death is reasonably expected during the following six months.
+Patients usually automatically qualify for the highest rate of the relative benefit entitlement if the doctor confirms in the DS 1500 form that death is reasonably expected during the following six months.

 There is no need for bank details to be filled in each time a form is completed.